DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Chronic pruritus of unknown origin is defined as an itch lasting longer than 6 weeks in the absence of a known cause .
 It is also called chronic idiopathic pruritus and generalised pruritus of unknown origin.

 Effects of scratching in chronic pruritus

-At present, the pathogenesis of chronic pruritus of unknown origin remains unknown .
+By definition, the pathogenesis of chronic pruritus of unknown origin remains unknown .

 In chronic pruritus of unknown origin, pruritus may be localised or generalised.
-The skin may appear normal, or may be erythematous, rough, or bumpy.
-Repeated scratching may lead to secondary skin changes, such as lichenification (thickening, hyperpigmentation and enhanced skin markings), bleeding, or a localised secondary bacterial infection .
+The skin may appear normal or may be erythematous, rough, or bumpy.
+Repeated scratching may lead to secondary skin changes, such as lichenification (thickening, hyperpigmentation, and enhanced skin markings), bleeding, or a localised secondary bacterial infection .

 When chronic pruritus is accompanied by intense scratching, complications may arise.
 Skin changes include:

 Insomnia due to pruritus may greatly affect the quality of life, and lead to worsening of comorbid conditions, including depression and anxiety .

 Chronic pruritus of unknown origin is a diagnosis of exclusion of any primary dermatological or underlying medical disorders.

 Patients with chronic pruritus of unknown origin may present with some positive findings, although these findings will be nonspecific.
 These include eosinophilia, mild immunoglobulin (Ig)-E elevation (up to 1000 UI/mL), or dermal hypersensitivity.
 Eosinophils may be observed in the dermis on skin biopsy .

 Chronic pruritus may be associated with various underlying conditions.
 The International Forum for the Study of Itch developed a classification system dividing chronic pruritus into six major groups based on its underlying cause: dermatological, systemic, neurological, psychiatric, multifactorial, or of unknown origin .